 The Regina Humane Society is closely monitoring the situation with the COVID-19 pandemic and has implemented several precautionary measures to mitigate risk of exposure to staff and the public, as well as manage and minimize the number of animals entering the RHS animal shelter.
-As members of the public safety community, the RHS has an obligation to perform its duties and, effective March 17, 2020 will implement the following to safeguard the organization’s capacity to deliver critical services.
+As members of the public safety community, the RHS has an obligation to perform its duties and, has implement the following to safeguard the organization’s capacity to deliver critical services.

 We will continue to stay up-to-date with new information that arises on COVID-19 and will make changes as necessary in line with the recommendations of our public health agencies.